The information sheet below has been reviewed and approved by the University of Exeter Psychology Research Ethics

 After the study ends it may be that academic journals and other research teams will ask for the data from the study to be made public (so they can carry out further research or check our findings).
 The data they use will not include your name or any of your contact details.

 We hope to develop new ways to detect emotions from the voice to help young people get aid quickly when needed.
 Anyone in the study can take part in voice research.
 The choice to take part is in the Emotion Diary in the app.
 In the Emotion Diary you are asked to describe any emotional events from that day.
 You can type this event into the app, or you can talk to the app to create a voice record.

 If you record your voice, it will be automatically analysed on the app for sound qualities like pitch and tone.
 To ensure confidentiality, each recording will be broken up into tiny bits and then put together again in a random order on the app.
 This means that the tone of your voice can be heard but no-one can hear what you said.
 This is to protect your identity.
 The files will then be labelled with your study identity number, encrypted and sent to a secure server for further analysis by our specialist researchers.
 If you use the voice recording, you will be able to get feedback on how your voice might sound to others.

 There is no passive monitoring on the app so you would have to actively choose to record by clicking the record button.

 Do I have to have my voice recorded?

 No, this feature is completely optional and voluntary.
 You will only be given the choice to record your voice when describing an emotional event.

 What if I want to withdraw from the study or delete my data?

-You can withdraw from using the App or taking part in the trial at any time without giving us a reason.
+You can withdraw from using the app or taking part in the trial at any time without giving us a reason.
 If you are willing to let us still use your data then that is really useful.
-You can request to have your data deleted at any time until the end of December 2021 when we will delete all contact details from the data set.
+You can request to have your data deleted at any time before the end September 2022 when we will delete all contact details from the data set.

 What are the possible disadvantages of taking part?